gnowland/paymo-timesheet/README.md

 More granular commands can be found in `package.json`

 ## Contributing
-Contributions are always welcome!
-Please submit a Pull Request.
+Contributions are always welcome, please submit a Pull Request.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details